 You have studied properties of electric lines of force earlier in the Chapter on electrostatics.
-In a similar manner, magnetic lines of force originate from the north pole and end at the south pole of a bar magnet.
-The magnetic lines of force of a magnet have the following properties:
+In a similar manner, magnetic lines of force originate from the North pole and end at the South pole.
+The magnetic lines of force have the of a magnet following properties:

-- i) The magnetic lines of force of a magnet or a solenoid form closed loops.
-This is in contrast to the case of an electric dipole, where the electric lines of force originate from the positive charge and end on the negative charge, without forming a complete loop (see Fig. 12.4). - ii) The direction of the net magnetic field B at a point is given by the tangent to the magnetic line of force at that point in the direction of line of force. - iii) The number of lines of force crossing per unit area decides the magnitude of the magnetic field $\vec{B}$ . - iv) The magnetic lines of force do not intersect.
+- The magnetic lines of force of a magnet or a solenoid form closed loops.
+This is in contrast to the case of an electric dipole, where the electric lines of force originate from the positive charge and end on the negative charge. - ii) The direction of the net magnetic field \overline{B} at a point is given by the tangent to the magnetic line of force at that point. - iii) The number of lines of force crossing per unit area decides the magnitude of the magnetic filed \vec{B} . - iv) The magnetic lines of force do not intersect.
 This is because had they intersected, the direction of magnetic field would not be unique at that point.